-What to do – On the right the “Benham Disk” spins, initially rahter slowly.
-Use the slider to adjust speed.
+What to do – On the right the “Benham Disk” spins, initially rather fast.

-What not to observe – The higher the speed, the more stroboscopic artifacts occur due to the interaction of your monitor’s frame rate and the frame-wise display of the rotating wheel (think of the backwards rotating spike wheels in Western movies).
+What not to observe – The higher the speed, the more stroboscopic artifacts occur, due to the interaction of your monitor’s frame rate and the frame-wise display of the rotating wheel (think of the backwards rotating spoke wheels in Western movies).

-What to observe – For starters, go to highest speed.
+What to observe – For starters, leave at high speed.
 Then the arcs take on weak (desaturated)

 colours, for instance I see a red-brown in the centre three arcs.
 Clicking on reverse exchanges the colours.
 The effect is also present at slower speeds, the hues may change.

 Fascinating: although the display is just black–grey–white, a suitable temporal modulation of local patterns makes us see colour.
 If you take a photograph or screen capture, the colours will not be there.

 Comment — Benham’s top is a classic examples of subjective

 colours.
 Because of the interaction of space and time Campenhausen called them “pattern-induced flicker colours”.
 While nobody

 knows for certain why the colours appear, lateral inhibition and the different rates of stimulation for the colour-specific retinal ganglion cells clearly

 are involved.
 They code the pattern of light in space and time into patterns of nerve firings in space and time.